 This article differs from a number of other travel articles on Dave’s Travel Corner in that it is not written about a specific place, location, or destination.
-It is written from personal experience based upon several trips to Europe and is intended to give the Independent traveler to Europe additional information about situations that may arise during their travels.
+It is written from personal experience based upon numerous trips to Europe and is intended to give the independent traveler to Europe additional information about a diversity of activities or experiences across the continent.

-The countries we visited before writing this article were the following: Greece, Italy, Switzerland, Austria, The Czech Republic, Slovenia, Spain, Germany, & France.
-We have since visited every single country in Europe except Belarus and in the process gained our own European citizenship.
+The initial countries we visited before writing this article were the following: Greece, Italy, Switzerland, Austria, Czech Republic, Slovenia, Spain, Germany, & France.
+We have since visited every single country in Europe and in the process gained our own European citizenship.